youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 ### Exercise 1: Write and use your first extension

-Now that you've seen the anatomy of a Cobalt Extension it's your turn to write one of your own.
+Now that you've seen the anatomy of a Starboard Extension it's your turn to write one of your own.
 In Exercise 0 we saw that Cobalt logs "Starting application" when it's started.
-Please write a `Pleasantry` Cobalt Extension that has a member of type `const char*` and name `greeting` and make any necessary changes in `cobalt/browser/main.cc` so that the extension can be used to log a custom greeting directly after the plain "Starting application."
+Please write a `Pleasantry` Starboard Extension that has a member of type `const char*` and name `greeting` and make any necessary changes in `cobalt/browser/main.cc` so that the extension can be used to log a custom greeting directly after the plain "Starting application."
 Implement the